 Wed, 20 Mar 2013 00:00:00 +0000

-http://mixedbit.org/blog/2013/02/10/random_walk_illustrated_with_d3.html http://mixedbit.org/blog/2013/02/10/random_walk_illustrated_with_d3.html <![CDATA[Random walk illustrated with D3]]> Random walk illustrated with D3
+https://mixedbit.org/blog/2013/02/10/random_walk_illustrated_with_d3.html https://mixedbit.org/blog/2013/02/10/random_walk_illustrated_with_d3.html <![CDATA[Random walk illustrated with D3]]> Random walk illustrated with D3

 I’m playing with D3 and I’m impressed how easy it is to create visualisations with this library.
 Below is my first attempt: a visualisation of a random walk (see the code).
 The mechanism is simple: each step of the walk is made either in the left or the right direction depending on a result of a coin flip.
 After several steps, a destination point is marked and a new walk is started.